drigoni/ComparisonsDGM/constrainedGVAE/README.md

 # Changes and New Files
 Below are reported the changes made to the original code to obtain the version used in the paper for comparisons.
 * All the functions for reading datasets and generating molecules have been added;
-* Add the reconstruction function.
+* add the reconstruction function.